Test Vehicle’s MSRP: $102,600 (Base Pure Trim MSRP): $71,000

 No power operated sunroof

-No hands-free steering on the test vehicle
+No hands-free highway steering system on the test vehicle

 No rear-wheel drive model available on Touring trim

-No heads up display system
+No heads up display system (HUD)

 The low-slung big body five-seater sedan, with its futuristic design language and signature strip fascia lighting, is available in a variety of trims.
 Based on appearance and size, one would expect a boulevard ride from this vehicle similar to the Cadillacs and Lincolns of the seventies.